 The examples of liability are as follows:

-- Current portion of long-term debt: The current portion of long-term debt is that portion of long-term debts payable within one year.
-An example of the current portion of long-term debt is the term loan taken by the company amounting to $6,000, but from that $6000, $1,000 is repayable within one year of the reporting period.
+- Current portion of long-term debt: The company has a portion of long-term debt payable within one year.
+For instance, the company has taken a term loan of $6,000, of which $1,000 is due for repayment within one year of the reporting period.
 Therefore, $1,000 is reported as a current liability.

-Following are some of the examples of non-current liabilities:
+Following are some examples of non-current liabilities: